Workbench-Build/workbook/docs/index.md

 **Why do roles, methods, and states matter?**

-The moment you create a DAO you have a governance problem.
+The moment you create a modifiable/upgradeable token system you have a governance problem.
 Another way of framing this is as a rights/roles access problem.
 To more easily reason about this you need a process to describe and discuss the rules of the game.
 Then you can figuring out what the rules actually are, who can do what when, and how people participating in the system can change the rules of the system.

 For governance to work people need to understand and respect the rules of the system, even if they don't agree with every decision.
 This is very important.
 We don't need consensus on the decisions themselves.
 We need consensus on the way we make decisions.

 For example: if you respect the rules of a game you respect the scores that arise from playing, even if you wish your team won.
 Once people buy into the idea of the game they can focus on playing the game vs figuring out what the game is or arguing about the rules.

-**Questions to ask:**

-- What are the requirements for participation?
-- What the current rules are and how to change the rules?
-- Would you be comfortable being dropped into a random role in the system?

-> Warning: no one likes a rigged game.
+> Note: no one likes a rigged game.
 No one likes watching them and no one likes playing them.
 If everyone's not bound by the same rules and/or if the rules change or are fuzzy things are going to get weird.
 People get pissed if the rules don't apply equally or if they change in ways that are unfair or unclear.
 People like it, however, if they feel like they have agency in a system.
 If there is mobility within the system then people can engage how they want and move into a roles that suites them.

-**Things to consider:**

-What does it mean for the world to be fair?
 Rights access paradigms are a way to explicitly model and reason through these things.
 We need to map out rights and access controls to show who can do what and how people can move through the system.
 This is important because meritocracy and democracy are dependent on rights access controls.
 If we want to make it so that the rules apply to everyone equally the rules need to change slowly in a participatory way.
 We have to collectively buy into and accept the trade offs.
 Everyone can engage in the process and have agency in that process.
 You should be comfortable being dropped into a random role in society because there's a path towards the role you want.

-Once we understand who's going to do what and under what circumstances, then we'll need to [determine the mechanisms that will allow them to do those things](mechanisms.md).
+Once we understand who's going to do what and under what circumstances, then we'll need to determine the mechanisms that will allow them to do those things.

+**Questions to ask:**

+- What are the requirements for participation?
+- What the current rules are and how to change the rules?
+- Would you be comfortable being dropped into a random role in the system?
+- What does it mean for the world to be fair?

+**Examples:**

+- TBD

+**Resources:**

+- TBD

-#### Templates
+#### Token System Templates

 To start, we recommend checking out the current templates and token systems live in the wild.
 This can give you an idea of what's available, what's working, and where you might have an opportunity to create something new and exciting.

-Some templates that might serve as inspiration and/or a starting point for your token system:
+**Questions to ask:**

+- Is there an example of a project similar to what you want to build or working on a similar problem?
+If so, what's working for them and what's not?
+How can you do better?

+**Resources:**

 - [Gnosis multi-sig](https://blog.gnosis.pm/gnosis-safe-multisig-desktop-app-and-contract-interactions-6f8b92c3275b) - A shared bank account.
 - [Snapshot](https://github.com/balancer-labs/snapshot) - Verify user's token balances, then let them sign messages to create off-chain signalling votes.
 Perform votes off-chain, then enact on-chain via a trusted community multi-sig.
 [Create your Snapshot page here](https://docs.snapshot.page/guides/create-a-space).
 Check out current Snapshot pages [here](https://snapshot.page/#/).